FengHZ/KD3A/README.md

-# DFDA
+# KD3A
-Here is the official implementation of the model DFDA in paper "DFDA: Unsupervised Multi-Source Federated Domain Adaptation via Decentralized Feature Alignment".
+Here is the official implementation of the model KD3A in paper "KD3A: Unsupervised Multi-Source Decentralized Domain Adaptation via Knowledge Distillation".